Automating-GIS-processes/site/docs/lessons/lesson-3/geocoding-in-geopandas.md

 type(geocoded_addresses_with_id)
 ```

-The new data frame has all original columns plus a new column for `geometry`.
+The new data frame has all original columns plus new columns for the `geometry`
+and for a parsed `address` that can be used to spot-check the results.

 :::{note}
 If you would do the join the other way around, i.e. `addresses.join(geocoded_addresses)`, the output would be a `pandas.DataFrame`, not a `geopandas.GeoDataFrame`.